ami232/uponor-mqtt-home-assistant/README.md

 - Time synchronization to the bus when a time-master thermostat is detected.

 Topics used
-- uponor_read (binary): input topic with raw Uponor packet bytes (bridge subscribes)
+- `uponor_read` (binary): input topic with raw Uponor packet bytes.
+The integration subscribes without forcing UTF-8 decoding so binary payloads are delivered as raw bytes to the bridge callback.
-- uponor_write (binary): output topic where the integration publishes command packets
+- `uponor_write` (binary): output topic where the integration publishes command packets.
-- homeassistant/climate/uponor_<ID>/... : MQTT discovery and state topics (discovery prefix configurable)
+- `homeassistant/climate/uponor_<ID>/...`: MQTT discovery and state topics (discovery prefix configurable).

 Installation
 1. Copy the `uponor_mqtt` folder into your Home Assistant `custom_components` directory so you have: